Sally Daley

-Sally Daley (born, October 24, 1941 – died, April 10, 2020) was an American church musician, organist and composer.
+Sally Daley (October 24, 1941 – April 10, 2020) was an American church musician, organist and composer.

 Daley was born in Allentown, Pennsylvania and studied music at Northwestern University in Evanston, Illinois.
 She served as a musician at various churches in the Chicago area and, since 2007, had been the music director at St. Mary Goretti Church in Schiller Park, Illinois.
 As a member of the Mu Phi Epsilon International Professional Music Fraternity, she twice received honorable mentions at their international composition competitions.
 Daley was also a member of the National Pastoral Musicians and the Creative Musicians Coalition and the Franciscan Order of the Queenship of Mary.

 She was living in Illinois when she died.